 At Antenna, we’re always interested in learning how marketers got where they are, and what they do to keep growing and improving.
 In this blog series we’re interviewing marketing leaders we respect and admire at companies across industries.

 Jeffrey Gorder is a longtime friend and an Antenna adviser.
 He has worked in the marketing world for more than 20 years.
-For the past eight he has been at mono, an incredibly respected creative agency based in Minneapolis.
+For the past nine he has been at mono, an incredibly respected creative agency based in Minneapolis.
 Now he’s taking mono west as he leads the growth of its new San Francisco office.

 We asked Jeffrey how the agency world is changing, what he’s hearing from CMOs and what advice he gives to young marketers.